 S.S.
 Primary teacher

-By the end of this six-hour course, you should:
+By the end of this eight-hour course, you should:

 - be able to define the six main parts of speech and show how they relate to one another in sentences,

 - know how to teach all the parts of a dictionary to students,